 Greed (1924) Director: Erich von Stroheim

-Greed is often included on lists of the greatest films of the silent era, and was directed by the eccentric Austrian-American director, Erich von Stroheim.
-It is based on the 1899 novel called “McTeague” by Frank Norris.
-Stroheim, upon emigrating to America, claimed he was royalty –a count – and there is considerable discussion about his lack of German fluency, as well as his dubious claims about his past.
-He spoke feeble German, most memorably as a character in Renoir’s La Grande Illusion and later in Sunset Boulevard.
-Stroheim started his career working under D.W.
-Griffith, most notably as an uncredited role in Intolerance.
-He is celebrated as one of the three great early directors, along with Cecile B. DeMille and D.W.
+Greed is often celebrated as one of the great films of the silent era.
+It was directed by eccentric Austrian-American director, Erich von Stroheim, and based on an 1899 novel entitled McTeague by Frank Norris.
+Von Stroheim, upon emigrating to America, began claiming he was of distinguished European royalty –a Count no less– though much of this alter ego persona seems to have been fabricated.
+For starters, he apparently spoke only a feeble form of German, but some of his acting performances are the stuff of legend, memorably in Jean Renoir’s La Grande Illusion and later in Billy Wilder’s Sunset Boulevard.
+Von Stroheim started his career working under D.W.
+Griffith, most notably in an uncredited role in Intolerance.
+Today, he is sometimes ranked among the three great early epic film directors, along with Cecile B. DeMille and D.W.
 Griffith.
-He died in 1957 at his chateau near Paris, France.
+Von Stroheim died in 1957 at his chateau near Paris, France.

-The film was originally much longer, it was 42 reels in total, but was severely edited by the studio and others, much to the chagrin of von Stroheim, so that the heavily truncated version we see today is only 10 reels long.
+This film was originally much longer, it was 42 reels in total, but was severely edited by the studio and others, much to the chagrin of von Stroheim, so that the heavily truncated version we see today is only 10 reels long.
 The film was a box office flop, receiving mostly poor reviews, and it took at least 9 months to 2 years to film.
-Many of the original scenes were hand drawn over to be gold-tinted by von Stroheim, however the original has been lost forever.
+Many of the original scenes were hand drawn and gold-tinted by von Stroheim himself, however the original has been lost forever.
 It received mostly negative reviews and even caused a riot upon its release in Berlin.
 The riot was believed to have been caused by the Nazi party.

 Pingback: The Four Horsemen of the Apocalypse | Great Books Guy